Human Rights Watch urges U.N. inquiry into 'systematic' Egypt killings

 In a 188-page report based on a year-long investigation, the New York-based group urged the United Nations to look into six incidents involving killings by security forces of supporters of elected Islamist President Mohamed Mursi, who was overthrown by the army on July 3, 2013, following several days of protests.

-In its first response to the report, Egypt's government said it was "characterized by negativity and bias" and relied on anonymous witnesses rather than neutral sources.
+In its first response to the report, Egypt's government said it was "characterised by negativity and bias" and relied on anonymous witnesses rather than neutral sources.

 Hundreds of supporters of Mursi's Muslim Brotherhood have been killed and thousands arrested since he was ousted.
 The largest number of deaths came during the storming of two protest camps by security forces on Aug.
 14, 2013.